 If you do not qualify for transit without a visa, you will need to apply for a Transit visa which is free of charge.

-Non-Australian citizens joining a ship as crew must apply for a Transit visa.
+Non-Australian citizens joining a ship as the crew must apply for a Transit visa.

-For more information, Visit Department of Immigration & Citizenship, Australia.
+For more information, visit the Department of Immigration & Citizenship, Australia